DNA Research Reports – the Ultimate Finish

 It’s exciting that you have reached this step in your research process!
 Writing a report or summary of your findings will give you great satisfaction and help you to share your research with others.
 You can use the report to explain the resolution of a family mystery or to teach about the verified genetic connection between you or another DNA test taker, and their ancestors.

-Remember that DNA analysis plus traditional genealogical research equals a larger and more complete family tree.
-A major benefit of using DNA in genealogical research is that it helps you to identify and connect with your distant cousins who may know more about certain ancestors or lines of the family than you do.
+Remember that DNA analysis plus traditional genealogical research equals a more extensive and more complete family tree.
+A significant benefit of using DNA in genealogical research is that it helps you to identify and connect with your distant cousins who may know more about particular ancestors or lines of the family than you do.
 The information you learn from those cousins could be just what you need to move beyond a genealogical brick wall.
 After you discover more about your family history through research, writing DNA research reports brings you to the ultimate finish!

 Best wishes as you continue to use DNA in your family history research!